wagood/laralist/README.md

 * [Sushi](https://github.com/calebporzio/sushi) Eloquent's missing "array" driver.
 Sometimes you want to use Eloquent, but without dealing with a database.

+* [Laravel Swagger UI](https://github.com/nextapps-be/laravel-swagger-ui).
+This package makes it easy to make your project's Swagger (OpenAPI v3 JSON or YAML) file accessible in a Swagger UI right in your Laravel application.

 * [Tagify](https://github.com/usamamuneerchaudhary/laravel-tagify "Tagify") is a simple Tagging Package for Laravel.
 Using this package, you can simply tag, untag or retag any existing model in your laravel app.
 [Tutorial](https://thewebtier.com/how-to-implement-tagging-to-laravel-models-with-tagify)

 * [TailwindMerge](https://github.com/gehrisandro/tailwind-merge-laravel) for Laravel allows you to merge multiple Tailwind CSS classes and automatically resolves conflicts between classes by removing classes conflicting with a class defined later.
 This is especially helpful when you want to override Tailwind CSS classes in your Blade components. <!-- tailwind -->